jasonawant/documentation/source/docs/articles/drupal.md

 [Drupal](https://www.drupal.org) is an open source content management platform powering millions of websites and applications.
 It’s built, used, and supported by an active and diverse community of people around the world.

 ## Drupal 8
 Pantheon runs an unmodified core version of Drupal 8.
-When new Drupal 8 sites are created, the [drops-8](https://github.com/pantheon-systems/drops-8) repository is cloned and set as the site's upstream, so you can [apply core updates](/docs/articles/sites/code/applying-upstream-updates/) with a single click.
+When you create a new Drupal 8 site, it clones the [drops-8](https://github.com/pantheon-systems/drops-8) repository and sets it as the site's upstream, so you can [apply core updates](/docs/articles/sites/code/applying-upstream-updates/) with a single click.

 ## Drupal 7
 Pantheon runs an optimized version of Drupal, based on [Pressflow](https://github.com/pressflow/7), with an additional [Pantheon API module](/docs/articles/sites/code/what-is-the-pantheon_api-module/).
-When new Drupal 7 sites are created, the [drops-7](https://github.com/pantheon-systems/drops-7) repository is cloned and set as the site's upstream, so you can [apply core updates](/docs/articles/sites/code/applying-upstream-updates/) with a single click.
+When you create a new Drupal 7 site, it clones the [drops-7](https://github.com/pantheon-systems/drops-7) repository and sets it as the site's upstream, so you can [apply core updates](/docs/articles/sites/code/applying-upstream-updates/) with a single click.
 The import process for migrating an existing Drupal site replaces core with drops-7.

 ## Get Started
 [Migrate an existing Drupal site](/docs/articles/sites/migrate) or [launch a new one](/docs/articles/getting-started/) using the Pantheon Dashboard.